-6.5 Milky Way and Local Group stellar transients
+8.5 Milky Way and Local Group stellar transients

 Within the TVS Science Collaboration most science for variables (typically recurrent and periodic signals) will be achieved with the annual data releases.
 However there is great opportunity in combining alerts with the data releases.
 Users can discover outbursts or large amplitude variability through the alerts and link to the data releases and full multi-year lightcurves.
-Lasair-ZTF currently can provide streams of objects matched to known stars (via watch lists of 106 objects) and trigger on a particular magnitude variability index.
+Lasair-ZTF currently can provide streams of objects matched to known stars (via watch lists of 10 objects) and trigger on a particular magnitude variability index.
 We are working with scientists within TVS in particular to define features that can be measured on the incoming stream and used to provide alerts.
-For example, outbursts of AM CVn stars\cite{AMCVn} which are then linked to the binary system's long term lightcurve (SDSS J1240-0159 is a recent example).
-Lasair-LSST will expand on its current functionality to provide seamless cross-links to the data releases within the UK IDAC infrastructure.
+For example, outbursts of AM CVn stars which are then linked to the binary system's long term lightcurve Lasair-LSST will expand on its current functionality to provide seamless cross-links to the data releases within the UK IDAC infrastructure.

-6.6 Solar System objects
+8.6 Solar System objects